 There are unique labeling challenges to consider when designing custom product labels for products that will be used outdoors.
 When designing a product for household use, you are able to make certain calculated assumptions about the environment and manner in which the product will be used.
-When it comes to labeling outdoor products, however, there are many potential variables that can wreak havoc on a sub-par product label.
+When it comes to outdoor product labels, however, there are many potential variables that can wreak havoc on a sub-par product label.
 So let's explore a few important things to consider when designing labels for your outdoor products.

 Consider the environments in which your product will be used when choosing a label material

 Whether your product was designed to be used outdoors or just has a chance of being used outdoors, choosing a proper label material is crucial to the longevity and consistent presentation of the label.
 For example, consider a bottle of sunscreen.
 Over the life of the product, the label and packaging will in all probability be exposed to water, heat from the sun, bouncing around inside of a beach bag full of sand, the lotion itself, as well as the natural use of squeezing the bottle.
-This is why we recommend choosing a durable plastic label over less durable paper labels for virtually all outdoor products.
+This is why we recommend choosing a durable plastic, waterproof printable label over less durable paper labels for virtually all outdoor products.
 Indeed, we make it even simpler by using the same material for the vast majority of our indoor labels too - because then you don't have to concern yourself about how your customers will use the product - it will always look pristine.

 If you’re thinking to yourself “I bet there’s a significant price difference between these labels and paper labels”, we can’t blame you.
 After all, the label printing industry is full of companies offering cheap paper labels (most often known as "60lb Semi Gloss paper") as their standard offering when quoting prices.
 However, the standard material that we use here at Wizard Labels is a specially created labeling material called BOPP (Biaxially Oriented PolyPropylene).
-Being a form of plastic, the labels are effectively impervious to moisture or other corruption, and will more effectively adhere to your products as the temperature and other elements fluctuate.
+Being a form of plastic, the outdoor product labels are effectively impervious to moisture or other corruption, and will more effectively adhere to your products as the temperature and other elements fluctuate.
 But isn't it more expensive? - well, not usually - we've done much data analysis over the years and concluded that the cost difference on a typical digital label order is negligible, and by offering fewer material options we can get better pricing from the manufacturers.
 So why offer an inferior product if cost is no longer a factor?